I suddenly have to move my lab course online! What should I do?

 - Apps for mobile devices

 - phyphox and AndroSensor - Apps that collect and plot data from sensors on an iOS or Android device, including sound spectra.

 - Vernier Video Analysis - App that allows students to use mobile devices to analyze motion in a video they record.
 Free trial available through June.

 - Physics Toolbox Suite - Vieyra Software - App that uses sensors (e.g., accelerometer, GPS, light, sound) in your smartphone to collect data; includes some lab lesson plans.

-- Science Journal - Google app for Android that lets students create graphs of data from phone sensors (light, sound, motion).
+- Science Journal - App that lets students create graphs of data from phone sensors (light, sound, motion).

 - Tracker Video Analysis and Modeling Tool for Physics Education - Analyzes video for doing mechanics labs.
 Free and open-source.